freddydevio/smart/README.md

 # Smart
-"smart" is a open-source modular dashboard for your mirror.
+Smart is a open-source modular dashboard for your mirror.

 ##Creating a new Module
 Your Module could be a new Feature for any smart mirror.
 If you want to extend the system like described below.